|//No Comment - Motion-Planning Chip, Robot Alexa & BB8 autonomous car|

 This year's big hit is going to be voice control.
 It is the new way for users to interact with hardware and the market leader at the moment is Alexa.
 You can tell that this is a trend because of the number of popular news stories about silly way is which people accidentally interact with Alexa by mentioning it in passing without meaning to trigger an activity.
 The latest story is about Alexa buying things in response to overhearing references to them on the radio.

 If voice input is going to be big it is because of the casual way it lets us interact with hardware and what more sophisticated hardware is there than a robot.
 Now Ubtech has what it claims is the first humanoid robot that can be commanded using Alexa.
-If you have had a look at the Alexa Skills API you will know that this isn't rocket science and the robot is unlikley to be the first, but it is still interesting.
+If you have had a look at the Alexa Skills API you will know that this isn't rocket science and this robot is unlikely to be the only one to take advantage of it, but it is still interesting.
 Take a look at the promo video:

 There also seems to be a new law for 2017 - all small humanoid robots are copies of Nao and all small emotional robots are copies of Jibo.